Edward Olivares Player Props: Royals vs. Twins

 Twins Pitching Rankings (2022)

-- Gray will take the mound to start for the Twins, his first of the season.
+- Ryan will start for the Twins, his first of the season.

-- The 33-year-old right-hander started and threw two innings when he last appeared on Monday, Sept.
-19 against the Cleveland Guardians.
+- In his last appearance on Friday, Sept.
+30, the 26-year-old righty, started and went six scoreless innings against the Detroit Tigers.

 © 2023 Data Skrive.
 All rights reserved.